“God gave us two ends. One to sit on and one to think with. Success depends on which one you use; head you win–tails, you lose.” – Anonymous

 Article by Craig Hamilton-Parker.

-Extract from one of my books and addresses some of the spiritual traps that beset a psychic.
+Extract from one of my books and address some of the spiritual traps that beset a psychic.
 Egotism and what in the east they call the ‘monkey mind’ can pull a genuine psychic seeker from the path and cloud the spiritual vision. (is a Buddhist term meaning “unsettled; restless; capricious; whimsical.)
-This short article addresses some of the problems of a spiritual ego and the trap of the monkey mind.
-Do you think sometime psychic mediums fall victim to their egos?
+This short article addresses some of the problems of the spiritual ego and the trap of the monkey mind.
+Do you think sometimes psychic mediums fall victim to their egos?
 Add your comments.

 The Spiritual Ego finds fault…

 Do we have the right to find fault in another?
 Our assessment is limited to our single experience of him or her.
 There are many aspects of our adversary’s personality that we do not know, so cannot we truly judge them.
 Every person is a mixture of high and low consciousness.
 There are times when I stand in front of large crowds and melt their hearts with my talks about human values, spirituality, and mediumship.